wanghailei/sror/ruby_block.md

 **Argument Handling**:

 - Lambdas check the number of arguments passed to them and will throw an error if the number of arguments does not match the expected number.
-- Procs are more flexible with arguments.
-If you pass the wrong number of arguments to a Proc, it won't complain.
+- ==Procs are more flexible with arguments.== If you pass the wrong number of arguments to a Proc, it won't complain.
 If it's missing arguments, they will be set to `nil`.

 **Return Behavior**:

 - When you `return` from a Lambda, it returns control to the enclosing method, just like a regular method return.
-- When you `return` from a Proc, it does so immediately, without going back to the calling method.
-This is known as a non-local return.
+- ==When you `return` from a Proc, it does so immediately, without going back to the calling method.== This is known as a non-local return.

 These differences can lead to different behaviors in code.